Holistische Arts

 Intake and examination

 Intake usually takes place over the phone through an extensive conversation.
 This is followed by additional information regarding treatment options.
-During the first appointment for treatment, the cervix is carefully examined using imaging, both before and after the first treatment.
+During the first appointment for a treatment, the cervix is carefully examined using imaging, both before and after the first treatment.
 We also prefer to perform an HPV test to determine the type of HPV virus(es) and the viral load (number of viruses per cell).
 We discuss this and create a plan together.

 2